 Both options work great for aging and distressing a piece of furniture.
 You do need to add wax to the piece multiple times as it wears off over time, so just keep that in mind when you choose the distressing technique that’s right for you!

 Which do you think that will be?
-As I said the wet distress and layering paint distress are probably my go-to paint distressing techniques.
+As I said the wet distress and layered paint distress are probably my go-to paint distressing techniques.

 You can check out my latest layered paint piece here: Navy Blue Coffee Table with Natural Wood Top.